 Also, I don’t recommend this, but you can mix and match units (centimeters and inches).
 I personally think it would be hard to ensure that everything is setup correctly when using mixed measurements (see above).

-I hope that you have found these tips useful and if you have any questions, please feel free to contact me @GarthMJ.
+I hope that you have found these tips useful!
+If you have any questions about how to change the page measurements and paper size of a SSRS report, please feel free to contact me @GarthMJ.

 Do you have an idea for a blog post about a ConfigMgr query or reporting topic?
 Let me know.
 Your idea might become the focus of my next blog post!